lmadevtools/Project_For_Odoo_DB/README.md

     stock_move.py :
     ° read only. stock move should not be modified after creation.

-8) Using @patch to works with mock (fake object to avoir connecting to the true DB)
+8) Using @patch to works with mock (fake object to avoid connecting to the true DB)

 ------------------
 Other informations :